ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

 test_dataset = ImageFolder(root='./data/imagenette2-160/val', transform=transform)
 ```

-Having implemented the ImageNetTE dataset, training was now performed with different dataset and batch sizes.
+Having implemented the ImageNetTE dataset, training was now performed with different datasets and batch sizes.
 Unfortunately, it was not possible to run it on the entire dataset, as this took more than a night for only one epoch.
 Therefore, it was decided to train on several subset sizes of the full dataset, in order to understand the influence of the size of the dataset and to draw conclusions from that.

 As can be seen in the following figures, different subsets of the dataset ImageNetTE were trained and validated using the model EfficientNetV2-s.
-The sizes chosen were 64, 128, 256 and 512 images always respectively for training and validation.
-They were always divided in batches of a size of 32 images.
+The sizes chosen were 64, 128, 256, and 512 images always respectively for training and validation.
+They were always divided into batches of the size of 32 images.
 For this example, it was chosen to train the model on 10 epochs due to limitations in time.
 The results obtained for the training and validation accuracy can be observed in the following Figures 4 and 5 respectively.

 | <img width="100%" alt="INTETrainingAccuracy" src="https://user-images.githubusercontent.com/74194871/232327384-49e41762-864e-48a5-b502-55830369ebed.png">| <img width="100%" alt="INTEValidationAccuracy" src="https://user-images.githubusercontent.com/74194871/232327415-53dffcde-44d4-4f4c-ab14-aa7c0d5154a4.png">|
 |:--:|:--:|
 | **Figure 4:** Training accuracy per epoch on different training dataset sizes. | **Figure 5:** Validation accuracy per epoch on different training dataset sizes.|

 As can be seen from the figures above, the training accuracy increases when increasing the number of images in the datasets.
-For datasets with small number of images (up to 512 images), it always reaches a training accuracy of 100% after some epochs, but that would most probably not be the case when training on the full training dataset.
+For datasets with a small number of images (up to 512 images), it always reaches a training accuracy of 100% after some epochs, but that would most probably not be the case when training on the full training dataset.
 In fact, for larger training dataset sizes the accuracy does not reach 100% anymore.
 Furthermore, it can be seen that the validation accuracy stays more constant from epoch to epoch, especially for the dataset size of 512, where it has a constant value of 75.59%.
 However, it can be seen that with increasing validation dataset sizes, accuracy decreases drastically.
 This could however be avoided probably by using more images for training than for validation.

 Furthermore, it is observed that the training loss as well as the validation loss decreases with increasing dataset sizes.
 This can be seen in the following Figures 6 and 7.
-Similarly to the training accuracies, for the training loss in most of the cases it decreases to 0 after a few epochs.
-For the validation loss the trend is less clear.
+Similarly to the training accuracies, for the training loss in most of the cases, it decreases to 0 after a few epochs.
+For the validation loss, the trend is less clear.
 For the 64 images dataset size it can clearly be seen that it slowly decreases to 0.
 However, for the other dataset sizes, it always first increases to values higher than 0.1 before then staying constant or decreasing to 0 again.

 | <img width="100%" alt="INTETrainingLoss" src="https://user-images.githubusercontent.com/74194871/232327436-cb417b4f-dc2a-4b71-8298-4c9e6edeaf4f.png">| <img width="100%" alt="INTEValidationLoss" src="https://user-images.githubusercontent.com/74194871/232327457-0e754466-7521-4fd1-af59-b5e24a17d99a.png">|
 |:--:|:--:|
 | **Figure 6:** Training loss per epoch on different training dataset sizes. | **Figure 7:** Validation loss per epoch on different training dataset sizes.|

 The results (especially the increasing loss for higher dataset sizes) suggest that overfitting occurs while training the datasets.
-This could arrise from the fact that a pretrained model on ImageNet was used in order to train ImageNetTE, which was explained to be a subset of ImageNet [[4]](#4)).
+This could arise from the fact that a pre-trained model on ImageNet was used in order to train ImageNetTE, which was explained to be a subset of ImageNet [[4]](#4)).
 Thus, very high accuracies can be achieved.
-In order to verify if this would not be the case for other datasets and if training results are as expected for other datasets, next training was implementes on FashionMNIST.
+In order to verify if this would not be the case for other datasets and if training results are as expected for other datasets, the next training was implemented on FashionMNIST.
 This will be described in the following subsection.

 ### 4.3.
 Implementation of a New Dataset

-As a new dataset, the FashionMNIST was chosen as it is a popular and rather lightweigth model.
-Firstly, the datasets are obtaied from torchvision's dataset and loaded in the program.
+As a new dataset, the FashionMNIST was chosen as it is a popular and rather lightweight model.
+Firstly, the datasets are obtained from torchvision's dataset and loaded into the program.
 For instance, FashionMNIST is loaded as follows (the implementation is inspired from [[7]](#7)):

 ```tsql
 train_dataset = FashionMNIST(root='./data', train=True, download=True, transform=transform)
 test_dataset = FashionMNIST(root='./data', train=False, download=True, transform=transform)
 ```

-For the sake of visualisation, only two classes from FashionMNIST are plotted.
-Firsly, selecting the indeces for the second and third class from the targets of the train and test data sets:
+For the sake of visualization, only two classes from FashionMNIST are plotted.
+Firstly, selecting the indices for the second and third class from the targets of the train and test data sets:

 ```tsql
 idx = (train_dataset.targets == 1) | (train_dataset.targets == 2)